“She looks sweet... but I think she could kill you.”

 A songbird native to the Flint Hills, Chantelle Constable is an enchanting vocalist and multi-faceted songwriter.
 She stretches her wings as keyboardist/lead singer for cinematic synth rock trio Echopod, and as one half of the beguiling folk duo Hotel Gypsies.

 Chantelle took flight in 2012 starring as Fanny Brice in the Manhattan Art Center's production of Funny Girl, and since then lent her musical skill and natural stage presence to productions of The Rocky Horror Show, The Mikado (as Pitti-Sing), and most recently, as Toby in Sweeney Todd.
-Other theatre credits include West Side Story, Hair, Spring Awakening, and Evita.
+Other theatre credits include West Side Story, Hair, Spring Awakening, Evita, and Jekyll & Hyde.

 With her soaring soprano voice, Chantelle has delighted audiences from Kansas City to Budapest.
 Her repertoire includes showtunes, pop standards from the 1910s through the 1970s, classical art songs, and murder ballads.
 Not to mention her own original songs, which are in a theatrical folk style, inspired by powerful female singer-songwriters such as Jennifer Knapp, Fiona Apple, and Sarah Slean.